mykelalvis/FT/Traveller/WORKING/Book 1.md

 ##### Pike (3000 grams; Cr40; TL 1 ): A long (3000 to 4000mm) polearm with some

 form of flat blade tip.
-Halberd (2500 grams; Cr75; TL 2): a quite elaborate polearm featuring a point- ed, bladed tip.
+Halberd (2500 grams; Cr75; TL 2): a quite elaborate polearm featuring a point-ed, bladed tip.
 This weapon may be considered to be a combination between a battle ax and a spear.
 Length: 2500mm.
 Cudgel (1000 grams; CrlO; TL 0): A basic stick used as a weapon.
-Easily ob- tained from standing trees or through the use of an unloaded long gun such as a rifle or carbine (laser weapons are too delicate to be used as cudgels).
+Easily ob-tained from standing trees or through the use of an unloaded long gun such as a rifle or carbine (laser weapons are too delicate to be used as cudgels).
 Length: 1000 to 2000mm.
 Guns: The following guns are generally available (but note especially that the law levels given in Book 3 may restrict the possession, use, or importation of some or all of these guns).
 Pistols are effective at all but the longest ranges; other guns are effective at all ranges.
-Body Pistol (300 grams loaded; Cr 520; TL 7): A small, non-metallic semi- automatic pistol designed to evade detection by most weapon detectors.
+Body Pistol (300 grams loaded; Cr 520; TL 7): A small, non-metallic semi-automatic pistol designed to evade detection by most weapon detectors.
 It fires 5

 ##### gram projectiles at a velocity of 500 to 600 meters per second.
 A magazine con-

 taining six cartridges is inserted into the pistol handle; one cartridge is fired for each pull of the trigger.
 Pre-loaded magazines may be inserted into the pistol when it is empty, taking one combat round to do so.
-Body pistol ammunition is not inter- changeable with the ammunition for any other types of guns.
+Body pistol ammunition is not inter-changeable with the ammunition for any other types of guns.
 Length: 100mm.
 Weight, unloaded: 250 grams (a loaded magazine weighs 50 grams).
 Base price: Cr500 (one loaded magazine: Cr20).
-Automatic Pistol (1000 grams loaded; Cr210; TL 5): The basic repeating hand- gun, firing 9mm caliber bullets (each weighing approximately 10 grams) at velo- cities from 400 to 500 meters per second.
+Automatic Pistol (1000 grams loaded; Cr210; TL 5): The basic repeating hand-gun, firing 9mm caliber bullets (each weighing approximately 10 grams) at velo-cities from 400 to 500 meters per second.
 A magazine containing 15 cartridges fits into the handle of the pistol, and one cartridge is fired for each pull of the trigger.

 ##### Automatic pistol ammunition is interchangeable with submachinegun ammunition